MicrosoftDocs/architecture-center/docs/startups/index.md

 When a startup is in the _Explore_ stage, your imperative is to invest small amounts of time and effort on many different product ideas.
 Exploration is driven by the fact that most ideas won’t be right.
 It's only by iterating and learning that you're likely to find product/market fit.
 By making many small bets, the aim is to find a product idea that pays off a thousand times over.

 This stage requires discipline.
 It's easy to over-invest in an idea that you could test in a way that requires a lot less time and energy.
-As a technologist, you'll find this to be especially true.
+As a technologist, you'll find it especially easy to fall into this trap.
 Making the right architectural choices to make exploration easier requires you to remember that you're exploring.
 You don't yet know if the current product idea is the one that will scale.

 ### Expand